OfekMalul/terraform_eks/admin_ofek/readme.md

 ## Setup the EKS Cluster
 In order to setup the cluster please follow along
-1. Create VPC
+1. Create VPC - Go to the vpc folder
 ```bash
 terraform apply --auto-approve
 ```

 2. Copy vpc_id to variables in the eks cluster (the vpc_id should appear on your terminal)

-3. Create the EKS cluster
+3. Create the EKS cluster - Go to EKS folder
 ```bash
 terraform apply --auto-approve
 ```

-4. Create the IAM policy
+4. Create the IAM policy - Go to IAM policy folder
 ```bash
 terraform apply --auto-approve
 ```

 5. Copy the policy arn (should appear on the console) into the roles variables file

-6. Create the role
+6. Create the role - Go to Role folder
 ```bash
 terraform apply --auto-approve
 ```